 Contact your Local Government Authority for information about obtaining a planning permit.

-Ordinary trading hours for a wine and beer producer's licence are as follows:
+Ordinary trading hours for a producer's licence are as follows:

 Applicants must complete mandatory training.
 See Education and training for more information.